Enna1/LLVM-Clang-Examples/README.md

 # LLVM-Clang-Examples

 A collection of code based on LLVM/Clang compilation libraries and tools.
+There are also some useful tutorials about LLVM/clang in directory `tutorials/`.

 To install llvm, you can use the installer script `install-llvm-5.0.1.sh` that can be found in directory `utils/`.